Ella Chen: Acting career

+In March 2016, the film "The Missing Piece", starring Ella, was selected for the competition section of "The 11th Osaka Asian Film Festival", where she won the "Yakushi Pearl Award" (Best Actor Award) for her performance.

 Chen was a vocal mentor on Produce 101 China, which aired in 2018.
 In 2020, Chen joined Season 2 of the Chinese survival show, Youth With You (Season 2), which was previously known as the third season of Idol Producer, as a vocal coach along with Cai Xukun, Lisa, and Jony J.

 In 2023, Chen participated in the fourth season of the Chinese reality singing survival show Ride the Wind (previously known as Sisters Who Make Waves), where she ended up placing first.